JohnSnowLabs/spark-nlp/docs/_posts/maziyarpanahi/2021-11-03-bert_sequence_classifier_rubert_sentiment_ru.md

 ## Description

-# RuBERT for Sentiment Analysis
-Short Russian texts sentiment classification

-This is a [DeepPavlov/rubert-base-cased-conversational](https://huggingface.co/DeepPavlov/rubert-base-cased-conversational) model trained on aggregated corpus of 351.797 texts.
+Short Russian texts sentiment classification.
+This is a RuBERT for Sentiment Analysis model trained on aggregated corpus of 351.797 texts.

 ## Predicted Entities